Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week6/Prerequisites.md

 To complete this workshop, you will need to perform the following:
-  Create an AWS Account
+  * Create an AWS Account
-  AWS Cloud9 Setup (Recommended) or Local Development Setup Default VPC
+  * AWS Cloud9 Setup (Recommended) or Local Development Setup
+  * Default VPC
-I am using Local devlopment setup for this lab.
+I am using a Local development setup for this lab.
 ## Local Development Setup
 ### Install AWS CLI
 ### Configure your credentials